JCadorin/EcommerceWebsite/README.md

 # Ecommerce Website

  Project made for my course conclusion in python module.
-It is a fictional informatic store built with Python and HTML/CSS using packages as SQL and Flask.
+It is a fictional informatic store
+ built with Python and HTML/CSS using packages as SQL and Flask.

-## MAIN POINTS
+## INTRODUCTION

-* The main focus of this project is to show my skills with database management, query commands and python language in general, most of the website's interface I did with HTML and CSS was using bootstrap for a consistent grafic design.
+* The main focus of this project is to show my skills with database management, query commands and
+python language in general, most of the website's interface I did with
+HTML and CSS, using bootstrap for a consistent grafic design.
 * Graph Visualization built with JavaScript
-* Client Data was created by faker function and product data was collected radomly in some real store to create a more realistic experience.
+* Client Data was created by faker function and product data was collected radomly in some real store
+to create a more realistic experience.

 ## OVERVIEW
-WebSite with a basic login page giving the possibility to three differents acess level (client, provider , administrator) each one with their own functionality, permissions, layout, informations and graphs.
+WebSite with a basic login page giving the possibility to three differents acess level (client, provider , administrator)
+each one with their own functionality, permissions, layout, informations and graphs.

 ![store](store.png)
 <sub>Customer main page</sub>

-## Customer:
+### Customer:

-  Each client have their own account information, purchase history and the option to hold products on kart before make the purchase, even after log out.
+  Each client have their own account information, purchase history and the option to hold products
+  on kart before make the purchase, even after log out.
 The Client page contains acess to:

  * Products Display
  * Kart Function